shixingxing/Duix-Mobile/duix-android/dh_aigc_android/README_en.md

 ---

-### 4.3 Displaying the Digital Human Image
+### 6.3 Digital Human Avatar Display

-Use the `RenderSink` interface to accept rendering frame data.
-The SDK provides an implementation of this interface in `DUIXRenderer.java`.
-You can also implement this interface yourself for custom rendering.
+Use the SDK-provided `DUIXRenderer` and `DUIXTextureView` to quickly implement rendering with transparency support.
+Alternatively, you can implement the `RenderSink` interface to customize the rendering logic.

-**RenderSink Definition**: `ai.guiji.duix.sdk.client.render.RenderSink`
+The **RenderSink** definition is as follows: `ai.guiji.duix.sdk.client.render.RenderSink`

 ```java
 /**